minio/directpv/docs/installation.md

  - directpv components are installed in the namespace `directpv-min-io`
  - alternate kubeconfig path can be specified using `kubectl directpv --kubeconfig /path/to/kubeconfig`
- - `--crd` flag is only required when installing for the first time
  - the rbac requirements for the driver is [here](./specification.md#driver-rbac)
  - the driver runs in `privileged` mode, which is required for mounting, unmounting and formatting drives